DazHaze/Milestone-Project-One/README.md

 ## Validator Testing

+NOTE: During validation it was found that instagrams own embed code does not pass validation so a choice was made to include the instagram post as an image enclosed in an 'a'.

 * [W3C CSS Validator](https://www.w3.org/)
   * No errors returned for the CSS in this project using the W3C CSS validator.
 [Results](http://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fdazhaze.github.io%2FMilestone-Project-One%2Fassets%2Fcss%2Fstyle.css&profile=css3svg&usermedium=all&warning=1&vextwarning=)
 * [W3 HTML Validator](https://validator.w3.org/nu/)